mollyim/mollysocket/README.md

 <img src="https://github.com/mollyim/mollysocket/assets/31284753/b8def045-d80a-4165-a7a6-2aa721044c2e" width="400rem">

 If you don't receive a test notification, then your MollySocket server can't reach your push server or your phone don't have network access.

+You can get further troubleshooting information on this page: <https://unifiedpush.org/users/troubleshooting/>.

 ## About security